John MacDougall (British politician): Early life

 MacDougall was educated at Templehall Junior Secondary School in Kirkcaldy, Fife.
 He later obtained a diploma in industrial management and a certificate in naval architecture studies.
 He began work as an apprentice caulker riveter at Rosyth Dockyard, but his main working life was spent as a boilermaker from 1964 at the oil rig construction yard in Methil.
 He became a shop steward for the GMB trade union, later full-time Shop Steward Convenor.
+He had a daughter, Julie, who would later become a Reform UK MSP.

 Political career

 Fife councillor

-After joining the Labour Party in 1981, MacDougall was elected as a Labour Party member of Fife Regional Council for Burntisland the following year.
+After joining the Labour Party in 1981, MacDougall was elected as a member of Fife Regional Council for Burntisland the following year.
 He became leader of the regional council in 1987, formally as Chairman of the Policy and Resources Committee, leaving work to be a full-time councillor, and serving until the Regional Council was abolished in the reform of local government.

 MacDougall was elected to the new Fife unitary council in 1995 and became Convenor of the council when it assumed its powers in April 1996.
 MacDougall's position as leader led him to accept several other appointments, including as Chair of the Rosyth Dockyard and Naval Base Coordinating Committee, a director of Fife Enterprise, and Chair and director of Community Business Fife Ltd. In the mid-1990s he led the council's efforts to keep the Rosyth base open, including writing to every Conservative MP to ask them to support a defence review not led by the Treasury.
 He was a member of the Scottish Constitutional Convention which established the framework for the Scottish Parliament.